desultory/ugrd/readme.md

 * `build_dir` (/tmp/initramfs) Defines where the build will take place.
 * `out_dir` (/tmp/initramfs_out) Defines where packed files will be placed.
 * `clean` (true) forces the build dir to be cleaned on each run.
+* `hostonly` (true) Builds the initramfs for the current host, if disabled, validation is automatically disabled.
-* `hostonly` (true) adds additional checks to verify the initramfs will work on the build host.
+* `validate` (true) adds additional checks to verify the initramfs will work on the build host.
 * `old_count` (1) Sets the number of old file to keep when running the `_rotate_old` function.
 * `file_owner` (portage) sets the owner for items pulled into the initramfs on the build system
 * `binaries` is a list used to define programs to be pulled into the initrams. `which` is used to find the path of added entries, and `lddtree` is used to resolve dependendies.